 With the exception of academic research, if you are reading this, the odds are you know someone who may be at risk for developing addiction problems.
-This includes, but is not limited to alcoholism, drug addiction or other destructive, addictive behaviors.
-While many people with drug and alcohol addictions develop these issues independent of their family history, genetics influence the potential for addiction.
-Genetics play a large role in not only our physical characteristics, but also in our emotional traits and health.
+These issues include, but are not limited to alcoholism, drug addiction or other destructive, addictive behaviors.
+While many people with drug and alcohol addictions develop these problems independent of their family history, genetics and addiction do share a link.
+Genetics play a significant role in not only our physical characteristics but also in our emotional traits and health.

 Addiction is a disease that can be successfully treated with proper support and professional treatment.
 The home environment can also largely influence an individual’s predisposition to addictive behaviors, either positively or negatively.
-This means that the home or social environment can make or break one’s tendency to exhibit addictive behaviors, regardless of genetic influence.
+The home or social environment can make or break one’s tendency to exhibit addictive behaviors, regardless of genetic influence.
 There are many other factors which help in determing if someone will develop and addiction.
 It’s not always a matter of genetics and addiction.

 While there is some genetic influence in addiction, it should be treated as a risk factor, as opposed to a guarantee.
 Not unlike cancer or diabetes, the risk factor does not guarantee exposure.
 One of the most effective things you can do as a parent is to remain aware at all times.
 Any signs of addictive behavior should be treated more seriously if the child has a family history of addiction.
 Inpatient treatment as early as possible is one of the most effective ways to combat addiction as aggressively as possible.